-According to the new regulation of the IntPatÜG of 2021, the double protection prohibition only applies to those European bundle patents for which an exclusion from the Unified Patent Court system has been validly declared (so-called “opt-out”), since the unitary patent does not itself provide for double protection in relation to national patents.
+According to the new regulation of the IntPatÜG of 2021, the double protection prohibition only applies to those European bundle patents for which an exclusion from the Unified Patent System has been validly declared (so-called “opt-out”), since the Unitary Patent does not itself provide for double protection in relation to national patents.
 However, if the declaration of exclusion is withdrawn (so-called “opt-in”), the double protection prohibition remains in force and the German national property right remains ineffective in the overlap of the scope of protection.

-As a result, for all unitary patents and all European bundle patents for which no explicit exclusion from the new unitary patent court system has been declared, a national German patent granted after the start of the new system can also have effect in the overlap of the scope of protection alongside the European patent.
+As a result, for all Unitary Patents and all European bundle patents for which no explicit exclusion from the new Unitary Patent System has been declared, a national German patent granted after the start of the new system can also have effect in the overlap of the scope of protection alongside the European patent.

 This opens up strategic advantages for owners.

-At present, the new Unified Patent Court system for nullity actions and for infringement actions is associated with a great deal of uncertainty.
-For example, it is difficult to estimate the expected case law and the conduct of proceedings in the new Unified Patent Court system.
+At present, the new Unitary Patent System for nullity actions and for infringement actions is associated with a great deal of uncertainty.
+For example, it is difficult to estimate the expected case law and the conduct of proceedings in the new system.
 In contrast, there is a proven national German system consisting of the Federal Patent Court and the District Courts, which have developed a solid and predictable case law over many years.
 For plaintiffs, this means an increased level of security.
 In addition, Germany has the largest market within Europe and the participating states of the Unitary Patent System.